equinor/resfo/docs/source/example_usage.rst

 read
 ----

-The read function will open a given file and give you a list of touples of the keywords and arrays.
+The read function will open a given file and give you a list of tuples of the keywords and arrays.

 >>> import ecl_data_io as eclio